42-Short/shortinette/rust/subjects/05/README.md

  * The `new` function must create a new `ThreadPool` instance by spawning `thread_count` threads.
  * The `spawn_task` function must send the task to a thread in the thread pool.
  * When a `ThreadPool` is dropped, its threads must stop.
 If any of the threads panicked, en error should be printed to standard error.

 When a thread is not executing a task, it waits until one is available and executes it.

 Let's create a multithreaded HTTP server!

-* You **program** must listen on an address and port specified in command-line arguments:
+* Your **program** must listen on an address and port specified in command-line arguments:

 ```txt
 >_ cargo run -- 127.0.0.1:8080